fadi-theodory/Prediction-of-Product-Sales/README.md

 Mean absolute error is the easiest metric to comprehend.
 Explaining it makes sense. it is the mean of the sum of all errors. on average, the training data prediction is different than the actual value by 653 point
 -

+## For further information
+Should you need more clarifications,  please contact us at